How to Make a Book

 And here's the inside cover:

-And here is a picture of another book I made with my friend Ange one afternoon.
+And here is a picture of another book I made with super cute paper.
 I love how bright and colourful it looks!

 For this project, you will need: